cgpeanut/smartPension/README.md

 	# aws --version
 	# ansible --version

-4. Configure your AWS CLI using you (free) account credentials details in the READ.pdf file
+4. Configure your AWS CLI using with your free account credentials, refer to the READ.pdf file for more details.

 5. Create a Persisting Terraform State in S3 backend using AWS CLI (requirement #3).